cbmartinez42/horiseon_accessible/README.md

     * Changed div elements to Section and Aside for body content
     * Changed div elements to Header and Footer for appropriate elements
     * Added nav element to navigation bar
+    * Updated with new classes `article-style` and `benefit-style` to improve CSS code
+* Modified CSS code for efficiency
+    * Consolidated multiple classes under `article-style` and `benefit-style` to reduce clutter in code
+    * Made adjustments to selectors according to the new classes to ensure style applied correctly
+    * Re-arranged CSS code to flow starting with items on the left side of the site to items on the right side
 * Added attribute code to improve usability with screen readers
     * Added alt text for links in nav bar
     * Updated title info with more descriptive text